martenframework/marten/docs/versioned_docs/version-0.4/getting-started/tutorial.md

 ## Refactoring: using template partials

 The templates used for creating and updating an article look the same: they both make use of the same schema in order to create or update articles.
 It would be interesting to be able to reuse this form for both templates.
-This is where template "partials" cames in handy: these are template snippets that can be easily "included" into other templates to avoid duplications of code.
+This is where template "partials" came in handy: these are template snippets that can be easily "included" into other templates to avoid duplications of code.

 Let's create a `src/templates/partials/article_form.html` partial with the following content: